alistairjohnstone/alistairjohnstone.github.io/_posts/2018-05-10-how-to-add-structured-data-with-google-tag-manager.md

 ---
-title: How To Add Structured Data With Google Tag Manager
+title: How to add Structured Data to your site using Google Tag Manager
 date: 2018-05-10 00:00:00 Z
 ---